galeo/transient-showcase/README.md

 -   A **Suffix** may be yet another **Prefix**, in which case the transient is nested

-<a id="org26eba6c"></a>
+<a id="orga77a6d1"></a>

 # Declaring - Equivalent Forms

 You can declare the same behavior 3-4 ways

--   Shorthand forms within `transient-define-prefix` macro allow shorthand binding of suffixes & commands or creation of infixes directly within the layout definition.
+-   Shorthand forms within<code>transient-define-prefix</code>macro allow shorthand binding of suffixes & commands or creation of infixes directly within the layout definition.

 -   Macros for suffixes and infix definition streamline defining commands while also defining how they will behave in a layout.

--   Keyword arguments `(:foo val1 :bar val2)` are interpreted by the macros and used to set slots (OOP attributes) on prefix, group, and suffix objects.
+-   Keyword arguments<code>(:foo val1 :bar val2)</code>are interpreted by the macros and used to set slots (OOP attributes) on prefix, group, and suffix objects.
 Similar forms for declaring suffixes can be used to modify them when declaring a layout.
 Very specific control over layouts also uses these forms.

 ```elisp
 ;; slots & methods that can be set / overridden in children
 (describe-symbol transient-child)
 ```

--   Custom classes using EIEIO (basically elisp OOP) can change methods deeper in the implementation than you can reach with slots. `describe-symbol` is a quick way to look at the methods.
+-   Custom classes using EIEIO (basically elisp OOP) can change methods deeper in the implementation than you can reach with slots.<code>describe-symbol</code>is a quick way to look at the methods.

 ```elisp
 ;; slots & methods that can be set / overridden in suffixes
 (describe-symbol transient-suffix)
 ```

-See the [EIEIO Appendix](#org3784c1e) for introduction to exploring EIEIO objects and classes.
+See the [EIEIO Appendix](#org8dcf55c) for introduction to exploring EIEIO objects and classes.

-<a id="org9941711"></a>
+<a id="org004e382"></a>

 ## The Shorthand form

-Binding suffixes with the `("key" "description" suffix-or-command)` form within a group is extremely common.
+Binding suffixes with the<code>("key" "description" suffix-or-command)</code>form within a group is extremely common.

 ```elisp